jdiii/town-hall-app/README.md

 ## Moderation
 Mod powers include marking a question as "answered" or "deleted".
 Both these options remove the question from public view and note them in the db accordingly.
 You can log in as a moderator by going to `/mod?secret={{secret}}`.
 The moderator secret password can be configured in `config/config.js`.

+## Security
+  * Requests to the main app page are authenticated using Google OAuth
+  * You can limit access by Google Apps domain, but not user
+  * Asynchronous requests between server and client are _not_ authenticated
+  * All requests are made over HTTP

 ## License
 The MIT License (MIT)